xrenaissance/Machine-Learning-and-Quantitative-analysis/README.md

-## Welcome to My Machine learning and Quantitative analysis repositive
+## Welcome to My Machine learning and Quantitative analysis repo - Algorithmic Trading Part

 - Python For Financial and Algorithmic trading
 -- All python releated knowledge points